 We know it’s cheap, and highly addictive… but just don’t.
 If you need something, GO SHOPPING… which is way more fun, and has instant gratification written all over it.
 There are literally shopping malls on every major road in China, and chances are you can find what you want there, with out the disappointment of finding your package swimming in plastic and being four sizes too small.

-7. Make Someone’s Day with Single-Use Plastic
+7. Make Someone’s Day with Single-Use Plastics

 Not many know this, but China has been running the biggest recycling program on the planet for the past fifteen plus years.
 But the days of China being the global dumping grounds are over- as of early 2018, China is refusing plastic waste from other countries.
-This means that the locals who profit from recyclable waste are in a pinch and are thirsty for your single-use plastic.
+This means that the locals who profit from recyclable waste are in a pinch and are thirsty for your single-use plastics.

 Should you be unable to avoid purchasing items that come in plastic bottles, or cartons with plastic lids- have no fear, because chances are there are locals who will gladly take them off your hands and sell them back to manufacturers for a profit.
 We’re not kidding… we’ve tested this theory and within ten seconds of putting out plastic we’ve accumulated, it was picked up.